Components

 in/2/sg/2 # signal group

-With nesting, component ids for signal groups are slighlty longer (e.g. in.1.sg.1 vs sg.1), but on the other hand it’s easy to see which intersection a signal gorup belongs to, you can reuse the same signal group names in several intersections and you have the possibility to easily address all signal groups in an intersection (e.g. in.1.sg).
+With nesting, component ids for signal groups are slightly longer (e.g. in/1/sg/1 vs sg/1), but it is easy to see which intersection a signal group belongs to, you can reuse signal group names across intersections, and you can address all signal groups in an intersection (e.g. in/1/sg).